CrossmodalGroup/GSMN/README.md

 ## Download data
 Download the dataset files.
-We use the image feature created by SCAN [Kuang-Huei Lee](https://github.com/kuanghuei/SCAN).
+We use the image feature created by SCAN, downloaded [here](https://github.com/kuanghuei/SCAN).
 The text feature, image bounding box and semantic dependency are precomputed, and can be downloaded from [here](https://drive.google.com/file/d/1ZVLIN7uSh3dqYAEldelyYF2ei9vicJvZ/view?usp=sharing) (for Flickr30K and MSCOCO)

 ## Training